 An EIM is a balancing energy market that optimizes generator dispatch within and between participating Balancing Authority Areas (BAAs) every 15 and five minutes.
-The EIM currently does not replace the day ahead or hour ahead markets and scheduling procedures that exist in the Western Interconnection today.
-By allowing BAs to pool load and generation resources, the EIM has the potential to lower total flexibility reserve requirements and minimizes curtailment of intermittent or variable energy resources for the region as a whole.
+The Western Energy Imbalance Market (WEIM) currently does not replace the day ahead or hour ahead markets and scheduling procedures that exist in the Western Interconnection today.
+By allowing BAs to pool load and generation resources, the WEIM has the potential to lower total flexibility reserve requirements and minimizes curtailment of intermittent or variable energy resources for the region as a whole.
 An EIM dispatches generators in a way that attempts to minimize the total cost to serve load (and exports) while honoring all system constraints.

-In the fall of 2014, PacifiCorp joined the California Independent System Operator (CAISO) in its EIM.
-The Western EIM uses advanced technologies to automatically find and deliver the lowest cost energy to consumers across eight western states.
-By optimizing resources from a larger and more diverse pool, the Western EIM better facilitates the integration of renewable energy that may otherwise be curtailed at certain times of the day, providing an added environmental benefit.
+In the fall of 2014, PacifiCorp joined the California Independent System Operator (CAISO) in its WEIM.
+The WEIM uses advanced technologies to automatically find and deliver the lowest cost energy to consumers across eight western states.
+By optimizing resources from a larger and more diverse pool, the WEIM better facilitates the integration of renewable energy that may otherwise be curtailed at certain times of the day, providing an added environmental benefit.

-Since then, a number of entities have followed suit by either joining or announcing their intention of joining the western EIM.
+Since then, a number of entities have followed suit by either joining or announcing their intention of joining the WEIM.